 Your doctor has recommended that you have a cystoscopy.
-This procedure is used to examine your bladder for any abnormalities.
+This procedure is used to examine your bladder.
 Your doctor will insert a cystoscope, which is a thin tube with a camera and light on the end, through your urethra and into the bladder.
 This inside view allows your doctor to look for causes of bleeding or blockage, or any abnormalities of the bladder and its lining.

 Typically, you are awake for cystoscopy.
-Your urethra will be numbed with an anesthetic spray or jelly, and you may also be given a sedative to relax you.
+Your urethra will be numbed with an anaesthetic spray or jelly, and you may also be given a sedative to relax you.

 Small biopsies can be taken immediately with the cystoscope.
 Larger biopsies or removal of tumours, called transurethral resection of bladder tumour (TURBT), must be done under general or spinal anaesthesia.